 After enjoying an hour float down Deer Creek I concluded that it's definitely safe, as the water level remained a foot to two feet deep.
 Since the water level remained steady I never got stuck nor had to get out of the tube until the end.
 The temperature of the water was 68 degrees, while the night before it rained, leaving the water a little murky.
 On this Sunday in the late afternoon the water was crowded and I had to paddle around swimmers and even through a fun party.

 All in all I am giving this excursion down Deer Creek a 6 out of 10 due things mentioned above.
-Though we want to point out there is a much better spot on Deer Creek 20 miles west of here.
-It's a tubing trail the locals have enjoyed for years and years!
-Read more about here.

 Have you tubed here before?
 We'd love to hear your experience in the comment section.